tvoirand/ships/readme.txt

 ships

-version 0.12 of the 20180716
+version 0.13 of the 20180720

 added in this version:
-- ability to use main as module added
+- coordinates problem fixed (error in scmod from_orbital_to_cartesian_coordinates position formula)
+- output duration and step length error fixed